calvinkuo/gamebox/README.md

 `import pygame` is no longer required to be imported separately in gamebox projects, as the key constants are now included in gamebox.
 PyGame still needs to be installed, however.

+I would recommend using `from gamebox import *` to reduce the amount of boilerplate in student code, so that all the methods and classes don't have to be called as `gamebox.foo`.

 #### Event loop
 * The `pause` and `unpause` functions have been removed.
 Because `pause` stops the event loop, there is no way to check for user input and call `unpause` without an external timer, so providing these as built-in functions is misleading.